nikovett/charging-planner/README.md

 ## Fallback price sources

-When ENTSO-E is unavailable (scheduled maintenance, 503/404 errors), the planner automatically tries two fallback sources before giving up:
+When ENTSO-E is unavailable or returns incomplete data, the planner automatically tries two fallback sources before giving up:

 1. **Sähkötin** (`sahkotin.fi/api`) — actual realized Nord Pool 15-min prices, same data range as ENTSO-E, Finland only.
 No API key needed.
 Used transparently — `price_source: "Sähkötin"` in the plan JSON, no dashboard warning.

 2. **nordpool-predict-fi** (`raw.githubusercontent.com/vividfog/nordpool-predict-fi`) — ML forecast blended with realized Sähkötin prices.
 Hourly data expanded to 15-min slots.
 By ~14:00–16:00 Helsinki time the forecast transitions to actual market prices, making it nearly as reliable as ENTSO-E once Nord Pool has published.
 Plans from this source are tagged `price_source: "forecast"` and display a warning banner on the dashboard.

+The ENTSO-E fallback triggers in two cases: network/HTTP errors, and when the returned prices don't extend into tomorrow (e.g. during scheduled maintenance where ENTSO-E returns a valid but stale response with only today's data).
+In either case the planner falls through to Sähkötin automatically.

 Both fallbacks are only available for area `FI`.
 For other areas, the planner exits gracefully with an ntfy notification.